Story about my Brother, General Hieu

 General Nguyen Khanh-Colonel Tran Van Trung-General Do Cao Tri

-Airborne Rangers of Do Xa battle in parade
+Airborne Rangers of Do Xa battle in a parade

 More information can be found in Do Xa Campaign